leowucn/captain/README.md

 For exporting the vocabulary which in category 'mastered' on Kindle, you just need to plug in you Kindle and issue the command `sh run.sh` or if you have executed that command, you should issue `sh rerun.sh` instead.

 For listening to word pronunciation, copy the word outright.
-Then the pronunciation would continually ring out, to prevent this, just copy arbitrary content but can't be a complete word.
+Then the pronunciation would continually ring out for three times.

 ### Feedback